Tongling Anhui, China Travel Guide

 Expect higher prices and less availability of domestic flights during Chinese New Year, National Day holiday, and summer holidays.
 Off-peak seasons (spring and autumn, excluding early May/October holidays) offer better deals.

-Approx. 250 kilometers (155 miles) southeast of Tongling.
+Approx. 250 kilometers (155 miles) to the southeast of Tongling.

 A broad selection of flights, with good connections across Asia and some longer-haul routes.

 Tongling Central Bus Station (铜陵中心汽车站) handles long-distance bus services.
 Buses connect Tongling to various cities within Anhui Province and to some cities in neighboring provinces (e.g., Wuhu, Huangshan, Nanjing, Hangzhou, Hefei).
-These buses are generally less comfortable and slower than high-speed trains but a good option for destinations not directly served by high-speed rail.
+These public buses are generally less comfortable and slower than high-speed trains but a good option for destinations not directly served by high-speed rail.

 China does not recognize International Driving Permits (IDPs) or foreign driver's licenses.
 A valid Chinese driver'a driver's license is necessary to drive a vehicle.
-The process for a temporary Chinese license is complex and generally impractical for short-term visitors.
+The steps for a temporary Chinese license is complex and generally impractical for short-term visitors.

 International immigration procedures do not apply at Tongling's river port for tourist arrivals.
 Any international entry into China would take place at an international airport or border crossing.